RareSkills/blog/twap-uniswap-v2/twap-uniswap-v2.md

 The Uniswap V2 oracle defends against this in two ways:

-1. It provides a mechanisms for consumers of the price (usually smart contracts) to take the average a previous time period (decided by the user).
+1. It provides a mechanism for consumers of the price (usually smart contracts) to take the average a previous time period (decided by the user).
 This means an attacker has to constantly manipulate the price for several blocks, which is a lot more costly than using a flash loan.
 2. It doesn’t incorporate the current balance into the oracle calculation

 This should not give the impression that oracles which use a moving average are immune to price manipulation attacks.
 If the asset does not have much liquidity, or the time window of taking the average is not sufficiently large, then a well-resourced attacker can still prop up the price (or suppress the price) long enough to manipulate the average price at the time of measurement.